The Presidency in the Nuclear Age

 President George H.W.
 Bush and President Bill Clinton provided their perspectives on the issue of nuclear proliferation via video as did Secretary of State Henry Kissinger who addressed nuclear deterrence during the Nixon and Ford Administrations.

-For related teaching resources, please see the following page: High School Lesson Plan on the Limited Nuclear Test Ban Treaty
+For related teaching resources, high school educators may use the lesson plan on the Limited Nuclear Test Ban Treaty.

-These weblinks can provide students and teachers with useful documents, images, maps, timelines, and essays about issues related to nuclear armaments since the development of the first atomic bomb.
+These resources can provide students and teachers with useful documents, images, maps, timelines, and essays about issues related to nuclear armaments since the development of the first atomic bomb.

 The Decision to Drop the Bomb

 The Harry S. Truman Presidential Library and Museum’s online collection contains correspondence, press releases, and declassified documents categorized by topics specific to the Truman administration's decision to drop the atomic bomb on Hiroshima and Nagasaki.

 This Dwight D. Eisenhower Presidential Library and Museum web page provides links to documents related to President Eisenhower’s 1953 Atoms for Peace speech at the United Nations.